noxthot/ss22_julia_workshop/pages/introduction/package_manager.md

 # Package manager

 We have already seen the Julia [package manager](https://docs.julialang.org/en/v1/stdlib/Pkg/).
 In the following, we will discuss this feature in more detail.
-You already know how to open the package manager: Simply press `]`.
+We already know how to open the package manager: Simply press `]`.
 Now, in order to, for example, add the [FastGaussQuadrature](https://juliaapproximation.github.io/FastGaussQuadrature.jl/stable/) package type
 ```julia-repl
 (@v1.7) pkg> add FastGaussQuadrature
 ```
-From now on, every time you open Julia, you can type
+From now on, every time we open Julia, we can type
 ```julia-repl
 julia> using FastGaussQuadrature
 ```
-which in this case adds functionalities to numerically compute integrals to your session.
+which in this case adds functionalities to numerically compute integrals to our session.
 Note that the specific details of this package are not important at this point and we will revisit this package in our work sheets.
-In case you wish to remove this package you can open the package manager and type
+In case we wish to remove this package again we can open the package manager and type
 ```julia-repl
 (@v1.7) pkg> rm FastGaussQuadrature
 ```
-If you now want to install a specific version of a package you can add `@<versionnumber>` behind the package name.
-As an example, to install `FastGaussQuadrature` at version $0.4.8$ type
+If we now want to install a specific version of a package we can add `@<versionnumber>` behind the package name.
+As an example, to install `FastGaussQuadrature` at version $0.4.8$ we type
 ```julia-repl
 (@v1.7) pkg> add FastGaussQuadrature@0.4.8
 ```
-Moreover, you can update all packages that you have added by typing
+Moreover, we can update all packages that we have added by typing
 ```julia-repl
 (@v1.7) pkg> update
 ```